Frequently Asked Questions

 Financial planners are testing all the possibilities, whether it's premature death of a spouse, which leads to a reduction in pension and social security income, tax changes (maybe due to a relocation) and market fluctuations.
 We striving to ensure that your insurance needs are met, that your investments are allocated appropriately, and then focus on developing an income or distribution plan for you.
 That’s important because as you move into retirement, you're moving out of your accumulation phase into your distribution and an income phase.
 By putting all of this information together into a comprehensive and cohesive plan, my goal is to help give my clients peace of mind as they enter into their retirement years.

 When we talk about the investing in a comprehensive financial plan for your future, the fees will vary between different planners, depending upon the scope of the work that they're completing.
 So, what can the McBeath Financial Group clients expect?
 At McBeath Financial Group we utilize our Technology Empowered Advisor Method and offer an incredible value for the depth of our plans.
-In most cases, my clients leave our office with a planning fee of under $1,500 and have a comprehensive plan, recommendations in place, and the tools available for them to monitor that plan and to check back in with us periodically.

 When considering the investment in a comprehensive financial plan, fees can vary depending on individual circumstances.
 At McBeath Financial Group, our comprehensive planning is typically recommended for those with over $600,000 in investible assets.
 If you have over $1,000,000 in assets under our management, you can expect all financial planning services to be included at no additional cost, with rare exceptions.
 For those not meeting these minimums, planning fees can range from $500 to $4,000, based on the scope of work and assets under management.